Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Local Duality

-\begin{lemma} Let $\X$ be an admissible separated formal $\O_C$-scheme with smooth generic fiber of pure dimension $d$, and $\mf \colon \X' \to \X$ a $G$-invariant $\O_C$-morphism for an $\O_C$-linear action of a finite group $G$ on $\X'$.
-Suppose that $\mf$ on generic fibers $f\colon X' \to X$ is a $G$-torsor and that Faltings' pairing is almost perfect on $\X'$.
-Then the same holds on $\X$. \end{lemma} \begin{proof} We note that Corollary~\ref{cor:descend-rig-finite-etale} implies that the diagram
+\begin{lemma} Let $\mf\colon \X' \to \X$ be a good quotient of nice admissible formal $\O_C$-schemes of dimension $d$ (see Definition~\ref{defn:nice-formal-scheme}), and let $f\colon X' \to X$ be the induced morphism on generic fibers.
+If Faltings' pairing is almost perfect on $\X'$, then the same holds on $\X$. \end{lemma} \begin{proof} We note that Corollary~\ref{cor:descend-rig-finite-etale} implies that the following diagram commutes

 where the right bottom vertical map is the isomorphism from \cite[Lemma 5.5.6]{Z3}, and the right top vertical map is induced by